 Understanding microphone feedback and how to eliminate it comes with experience.
 This article will help simplify microphone feedback and offer strategies to help performers and audio technicians eliminate it.

 What Is Microphone Feedback?

 As discussed, microphone feedback is a positive feedback loop that causes the microphone and loudspeaker to rapidly feed each other more and more signal until the system overloads.
-Such a loop causes the microphone signal to distort and the loudspeaker to project a gross screeching, humming, or whistling noise.
+This loop causes the microphone signal to distort and the loudspeaker to project a gross screeching, humming, or whistling noise.

 Feedback only happens when the microphone picks up a critical level of sound from the loudspeaker that projects the microphone's signal.

 - The microphone captures sound and turns it into an audio signal

 - The audio signal is sent to the loudspeaker and is amplified as sound

 - The microphone picks up the sound from the loudspeaker

 - A greater signal is sent to the loudspeaker and it gets louder